Andrea Hobkirk, PhD

 Assistant Professor, Department of Public Health Sciences

-Dr. Andrea Hobkirk is the principal investigator of the Addictive Behaviors Lab in the Department of Psychiatry.
+Dr. Andrea Hobkirk is the principal investigator of the addiction, behavioral neuroscience and social determinants of health research lab area in the Department of Psychiatry.
 Her lab’s mission is to better understand pathways between the brain and behavior that lead to the development and treatment of addiction.

 She is working to uncover how pre-existing differences in stress, reward and executive control systems make some individuals more likely to develop an addiction when they first start using a drug, and how these same systems can be changed with intervention to alleviate addiction.